 Automatic machines, pros and cons of this choice:

-- impossibility to customise the machines or any extraction steps;
+- inability to customize the machines or any extraction step;

 Super automatic machines: even less effort

 The super-automatic machines are the next step of the fully automatic ones: in some of these you don’t even have to refill the coffee beans, and they have many programmable functions.

 Therefore, once the initial programming complexity has been overcome, they are trusted machines that mechanically perform the same coffee extraction system every time.
 Usually, these models are the ones that, losing in all respects the gestures and practice of the original espresso, that is, made with lever machines, compensate by trying to offer as many varieties of preparation as possible.

 These machines tend to give you different possibilities, for example to froth milk, which lever machines can also do.
 In addition, they try to provide you with a more futuristic design and digital rather than analogic temperature measurement systems.

 They have a rather robust instruction manual because, in face of total automatism, they are complex machines that must be well programmed, otherwise they end up fatally ruined.